The NBA is one of the biggest sports leagues in the world, and I have been a fan for nearly three decades.

-For his career, Tim averaged 17.7 points per game, 8.2 assists per game and 1.6 steals per game.
+For his career, he averaged 17.7 points per game, 8.2 assists per game and 1.6 steals per game.

 “Well, you know, I hate gay people, so I let it be known, I don’t like gay people, and I don’t like to be around gay people.
 I am homophobic.
 I don’t like it.
 It shouldn’t be in the world or in the United States.
 So, yeah, I don’t like it.”

 This has largely blackballed him and kept him from getting the recognition he truly deserves.

 2. Latrell Sprewell Chokes P.J.
 Carlesimo

 Latrell Sprewell did not grow up in the best circumstances.
 His father was an alcoholic who became very violent when drunk.
 This led to his mom pressing charges and the dad being incarcerated.
 Latrell's mom dated another guy but the new boyfriend was not kind towards Spree.

 This was not the best environment for him growing up and this led to his anger management issues later down the line.

 Sprewell was one of the top shooting guards in the league when you had legends such as Michael Jordan, Clyde Drexler and Reggie Miller still playing.

 He was good right out of the gate and averaged 15.4 points per game, 3.5 rebounds per game and 3.8 assists per game as a rookie.

 Spree was an inside and outside threat.
 He could light it up from downtown as well as take it to the hole.
 There was no denying Sprewell's talent.